MicrocontrollersDev/Alternatives/docs/latest/migrating.md

     Once this is completed, you can exit back to the main Prism Launcher menu.
 Click on the button at the top left that says "Add Instance".
 Name it whatever you want and giving a group for it is optional, but I do not recommend giving a group name until you need to better organize your instances.

-    Under the `Version` selector, find 1.19.3 and select it.
-Then in the `Mod Loader` tab directly underneath, choose Quilt.
-It will automatically choose the latest version of Quilt for 1.19.3 for you.
+    Under the `Version` selector, find 1.19.4 and select it.
+Then in the `Mod Loader` tab directly underneath, choose Fabric.
+It will automatically choose the latest version of Fabric for 1.19.4 for you.
 Simply click "OK" to proceed.
 You should now be back on the main Prism page.

-    ### Downloading Mods for Quilt
+    ### Downloading Mods for Fabric

     This list currently consists of three different sources for mod downloads: Modrinth, GitHub, and CurseForge.
 This section will explain how to download mods from each of them.
-Also please note that all Fabric mods will work on Quilt!

     - Modrinth:
         - On the mod's page, click on the `Versions` tab.
 From there, you can see all versions of the mod.
 Make sure you download the correct one based on the Minecraft version and mod loader, click on the download icon for the newest version of the mod that fits both previous criteria.